Other Fees including missed or late cancellation of appointments

 All appointments on Saturday are privately billed, there is no bulk billing on weekends

-Please note that a private fee (non rebatable form Medicare) is applicable for Dressings, Medical Records transfers and Medical Reports.
+Please note that a private fee (no-rebate from Medicare) is applicable for Medical Records transfers and Medical Reports.
 The amount is dependent on time spent by your doctor and/or nurse plus practice resources used.
 These fees are scaled according to your individual requirements and applied just to cover basic costs to the practice.

 You are entitled to request access to your medical records although we discourage sending reports via email due to the lack of privacy and confidentiality.
 If you wish to proceed you need to make your request by phone and admin/nursing staff will then verify who you are using three identifiers.
 Every effort is made to ensure we are communicating with the authorized person and we document our conversation within your medical records.